rafacastalla/RAPID/README.md

 # RAPID
 RAPID is a high-level programming language used to control ABB industrial robots.
-Examples.
+This repository contains a examples of RAPID projects.

 PANDP -> (Abbreviation) Pick and place